 - Prevention and treatment: Make any changes to your dog's diet slowly—especially if the new food is very different in composition than the previous.
 And as always, discourage your dog from ingesting foreign material.
 Gastroenteritis usually resolves itself without any treatment, but fasting may be helpful.

-- What it is: A condition in which a dog's immune system attacks a certain component of her food, usually an animal-source protein.
+- What it is: A condition in which a dog's immune system attacks a certain component of their food, usually an animal-source protein.
 Food allergies—which tend to show up in the form of skin or gastrointestinal problems—aren’t as common as most pet parents believe, and far less common than gastroenteritis or food intolerance.